Sea Turtle Nesting Locations in Florida

 Hobe Sound Nature Center Walks are conducted on the Hobe Sound public beach.
 Has the earliest reservations of all: April 1.

-Gumbo Limbo Environmental Complex In Boca Raton, the center offers turtle walks and the opportunity to watch hatchlings released.
+Gumbo Limbo Nature Center Located in Boca Raton, the center offers turtle walks and the opportunity to watch hatchlings released.

-Because all sea turtles species are classified as endangered or threatened species, people taking part in an organized turtle watch in Florida are subject to various federal and state laws.
-And there are a certain things you're not allowed to do: such as use your own flashlight to take flash photographs.
+Because all sea turtles species are classified as endangered or threatened species, people taking part in an organized turtle walk in Florida are subject to various federal and state laws.
+And there are a certain things you're not allowed to do: such as using your own flashlight or taking flash photographs.
 Learn more.

 According to fossil records, sea turtles are among the oldest species.
 They have special characteristics that have allowed them to survive for millions of years.